MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 }
 ```

-### Embed visualization from multiple dossiers
+### Embed visualizations from multiple dossiers

-If you want to embed visualizations from multiple dossiers, you need to turn on this functionality by setting the feature flag as below before calling the APIs:
+If you want to embed visualizations from multiple dossiers, you must turn on this functionality by setting the feature flag as shown below before calling the APIs:

 ```js
 window.microstrategy.nativeEmbedding.featureFlags.multipleDossiers = true;